ThisisGurwinder/redux-react-typescript/README.md

 * Webpack is a bundle libary.
 Webpack recommend by React.
 Webpack help your app know Jsx, js, scss, ts, tsx.
 It really strong and useful.

 * Docker: Docker help you build a enviroment, build CI.
 You can deploy app easy with only 1 command line.

+* SASS: Simple for write beautiful code style for your web application.
+Better than CSS.
 # Using
 Clone seed
 ```